 What you may not see in your drinking water may actually hurt you.

-Sometimes, changes in our tap water occur due to several reasons.
+Sometimes, changes in our tap water occur due for several reasons.
 Changes in smell, taste, and color are easy to notice.

-Unfortunately, some contaminants are untraceable with our senses and would require water tests to check the quality of the water source.
+Unfortunately, some contaminants are untraceable by our senses and would require water tests to check the quality of the water source.

 If you have tinted water, your water source is most likely contaminated with bacteria or chemical elements.
 Either of these pollutants is worth investigating to address the problem right away before it affects your health.